atoum/atoum/README.md

 In this case, the first thing you will want to do is confirm whether you have the latest version of the archive.
 You just need to [download](http://downloads.atoum.org/nightly/mageekguy.atoum.phar) it again.
-If it still doesn't work, run the following command in a terminal window :
+If it still doesn't work, run the following command in a terminal window:

 	# php -n mageekguy.atoum.phar -v

 If you get *atoum*'s version number, then the problem is coming from your PHP configuration.
 In most cases, the cause would be within extensions, that might be incompatible with the PHAR format, or that would prevent executing PHAR archives as a security measure.
-The `ioncube` extension for instance seems incompatible with PHAR archives, and you must therefore deactivate it if you are using it, by commenting the following line out of your `php.ini`, by prefixing it with the `;` character :
+The `ioncube` extension for instance seems incompatible with PHAR archives, and you must therefore deactivate it if you are using it, by commenting the following line out of your `php.ini`, by prefixing it with the `;` character:

 	zend_extension = /path/to/ioncube_loader*.*

-The `suhosin` extension prevents executing PHAR archives, therefore its default configuration must be modified in order to be able to use *atoum*, by adding the following line in your `php.ini` file :
+The `suhosin` extension prevents executing PHAR archives, therefore its default configuration must be modified in order to be able to use *atoum*, by adding the following line in your `php.ini` file:

 	suhosin.executor.include.whitelist="phar"

 Finally, if running *atoum* causes the screen to display characters looking like `???%`, this would be because the `detect_unicode` directive inside your `php.ini` file is set to 1.
-To fix the problem, you just need to set it to 0 by editing your `php.ini` file or by running *atoum* with the following command :
+To fix the problem, you just need to set it to 0 by editing your `php.ini` file or by running *atoum* with the following command:

 	# php -d detect_unicode=0 mageekguy.atoum.phar [options]